Learn To Fly Fish Program

 The schedule then allows for a Sunday or Monday departure for the roughly 5 hour return drive to the Bay Area.

-Jessica Grey and John Chung will be your fishout leaders, taking charge of the logistics.
-Jessica is a LTFF alum who loves to fish the Burney area rivers, especially Hat Creek and the (much more difficult) Pit River.
-We will have at least two other club mentors providing a 2:1 student to mentor ratio for great expert coaching!
+John Chung will be your fishout leader, taking charge of the logistics.
+We will have at least three other club mentors providing a 2:1 student to mentor ratio for great expert coaching!

 Hat Creek is one of California’s most renowned trout streams and a favorite dry fly water for many of the state’s best fly fishers — especially on the Wild River section and other famous stretches of this special river that we expect to fish.
 And since this is a spring-fed stream, it should have a good water level regardless of run-off.